 The world is connected electronically.
-Millions of messages are transmitted and received constantly, providing a flow of information and entertainment via radio, television, cable, satellite and broadband.
-Guiding students to craft their messages for an audience is our mission in the SJMC Electronic Media Sequence.
+Millions of messages are transmitted and received constantly, providing a flow of information and entertainment via radio, television, cable, satellite, and streaming.
+Guiding students to craft their messages for an audience is our mission in the SJMC Electronic Media program.
 Faculty bring to the classroom not only strong academic credentials but also many years of experience as professional communicators.

-Among the alumni are news directors, an MTV network vice president, a CNN correspondent, radio program directors, the Spurs video production crew, talk show hosts, web editors, news anchors and reporters.
+Among the alumni are news directors, a CNN correspondent, radio program directors, the Spurs video production crew, talk show hosts, web editors, news anchors, podcasters, producers, photographers, reporters.
 Other former students have joined the ranks of the corporate world, earned law degrees or become educators.

 If you’re a fan of ESPN or Netflix, if you watch your favorite shows on TV or a tablet, if you want a career telling stories using audio or video, then the SJMC Electronic Media Sequence can offer you insights on what makes it all possible.

 The School of Journalism and Mass Communication offers four undergraduate degree options for students interested in electronic media.
 These options are included in a course catalog general overview of all SJMC degrees offered.
 Students can choose to earn the Bachelor of Science in Electronic Media and Mass Communication degree with flexible electives (no concentration) or a concentration in Digital Media, Multimedia Production or Sports Media.

 Any degree choice will provide students with a liberal arts foundation, combined with core mass communication courses and a selection of electronic media-specific courses.
 Depending on the degree option chosen, elective requirements vary.